tonyday/preciseci/README.md

 Try the following:

-Package the current VM (be default it creates a file called package.box)
+Package the current VM (by default it creates a file called package.box)
 ````
 vagrant package
 ````